Sato-Tate groups of some weight 3 motives: Introduction

 The primary result of this paper is the resolution of the group-theoretic classification problem for motives of the shape we have just described.
 This turns out to be similar to the classification problem in \cite{FKRS12} but substantially simpler due to the less symmetric shape of the Hodge circle: we end up with only 26 groups up to conjugation.
 These groups are described in \S\ref{section: classification} and summarized in Table~\ref{table:STgroups}.
 As in \cite{FKRS12}, we compute moment sequences associated to these groups in order to facilitate numerical experiments; these appear in \S\ref{section: moments}.

 As a partial result towards the arithmetic matching problem, we describe several constructions yielding motives of the given form and then match examples of these constructions to our list of Sato-Tate groups based on numerical experiments.
 For example, the symmetric cube construction gives rise to Sato-Tate groups with identity component $\Unitary(1)$ or $\SU(2)$, depending on whether or not the original elliptic curve has complex multiplication (CM), and we can provisionally identify the exact Sato-Tate group (up to conjugation) by comparing experimentally derived moment statistics with the moment sequences computed in \S\ref{section: moments}.
 In the CM case we are actually able to prove equidistribution using the techniques developed in \cite{FS12}; this follows from Lemma \ref{lemma:CMproddist}.
 More generally, using the direct sum of a pair of motives arising from CM modular forms of weights 2 and 4, we obtain examples matching all 10 of the groups in our classification that have identity component $\Unitary(1)$, and we are able to prove equidistribution in each of these cases (see Lemma \ref{lemma:corrmf}).
-In total, we exhibit examples that appear to realize 23 of the 26 possible Sato-Tate groups obtained by our classification.
+Additional cases arise from considering Hilbert modular forms and Hecke characters over CM fields.
+In total, we exhibit examples that appear to realize 25 of the 26 possible Sato-Tate groups obtained by our classification.

 For the Dwork pencil construction, we are able to collect numerical evidence thanks to the work of Candelas, de la Ossa, and Rodriguez Villegas \cite{COR00, COR03}, who, motivated by the appearance of the Dwork pencil in the study of \emph{mirror symmetry} in mathematical physics, described some $p$-adic analytic formulas for the $L$-function coefficients.
-The resulting evidence may be a bit surprising: one might expect that the group $\USp(4)$ arises for most members of the pencil with some scattered exceptions (as in the case of abelian varieties of a fixed dimension), but our evidence instead suggests that \emph{every} member of the pencil has Sato-Tate group $\USp(4)$, without exception.
-Following a suggestion of de Jong \cite{dJ02}, it would be interesting to formulate a well-posed conjecture (or better yet a theorem) explaining this phenomenon, possibly in terms of some sort of arithmetic analogue of Griffiths transversality.
+The resulting evidence may be a bit surprising on first glance: one might expect (by analogy with abelian varieties) that the group $\USp(4)$ arises for most members of the pencil with a sparse but infinite set of exceptions, but in fact we found no exceptions at all other than $t=0$ (the Fermat quintic).
+A Hodge-theoretic heuristic suggesting the existence of only finitely many exceptions in this family (and also applicable in many other cases) has been proposed by de Jong \cite{dJ02}.